students-teach-students/python-tools-for-students/CONTRIBUTING.md

 As for `nbval` we also encourage to use
 [cell tags](https://flake8-nb.readthedocs.io/en/latest/usage.html#cell-tags)
 to configure the reported code style violations of `flake8-nb`.
-Please only use the scarcely and when absolutely needed, i.e. if you have a cell with different language code or if you want to showcase bad code.
+Please only use this scarcely and when absolutely needed, i.e. if you have a cell with different language code or if you want to showcase bad code.